Resilience, and hope— an unforgettable graduation ceremony of 111,628 graduates from Shincheonji

 Finally, he urged, “Now that you have graduated, share the word you have received freely with many others.
 This is the essence of a grateful and grace-filled believer.
 Let us never respond with curses or resentment.
 Even in the face of persecution, let us respond with good deeds.”

-After the chairman’s congratulatory remarks and sermon, there was actual ceremony including class representatives from Turkey, New York, Los Angeles church branches receiving awards on behalf of their global course mates.
+After the chairman’s congratulatory remarks and sermon, there was an actual ceremony, including class representatives from Turkey, New York, and Los Angeles church branches receiving awards on behalf of their global coursemates.
 Kang, a graduate with 25 years of pastoral experience in the Presbyterian Church of Korea and currently leading a congregation, shared his testimony.
 He stated, “Within three days of beginning classes at the Zion Christian Mission Centre, I was deeply captivated by the message of truth and soon began preaching this message in my sermons.
 The joyful expressions of my congregation filled me with renewed grace and inspiration.”

 He added, “Since establishing an MOU with Shincheonji Church of Jesus, participation in worship, evangelism, and volunteer activities among the congregation has become more enthusiastic and vibrant.
 On the 11th of this month, with conviction, our church even changed its signboard to Shincheonji Church of Jesus.”
 Upon closing, there was also a traditional drum performance on the theme of victory.